 [Editor's note: Every two weeks, we'll pick a classic game to play and discuss.
 Then the choice of the next game will be made by a randomly selected participant from the current discussion.
 It's like a book club, but with videogames.
 We'd love to have you join us.
 Register for the forums and hop into the discussion!
-This week's choice, by Pod, is Blood.]
+This week's choice, by CraigM, is Wing Commander 3.]

 I grew up a huge fan of science fiction, I became obsessed with Star Wars as soon as I discovered it.
 When my family finally got a PC my first game was a flight sim.
 And when Wing Commander 3 came out, here was a game combining sci-fi flight sims with Luke Skywalker!
 It was tailor-made for 12 year old me.
 Unfortunately at the time the only computer I had access to was an old Apple IIE, and most of my gaming was done on the Sega Genesis.
 By the time I had the ability to play the game, it had already faded from it’s glory days.
 It is one of the greatest omissions in my gaming history, and it thrills me to no end to see if this game really lives up to its reputation.